JohnMcLear/phonegap-oauth/README.md

 		alert('Logged in!');
 	});
 ```
-You'll need to store the data wich contains the accessToken and expiration date. (future feature will auto-save this)
+You'll need to store the data wich contains the accessToken and expiration date. (future release will auto-save this)

 ## Demo
 Test our demo located here: http://starbite.co/oauth